ZJUshine/franka-handeye/README.md

 #### Step 3: Verify Calibration (Optional but Recommended)

-To validate the calibration, you can run a verification script that uses the computed transformation to align the robot with the charuco board.
+To validate the calibration, you can run a verification script that uses the computed transformation to align the robot with the charuco board and trace its complete perimeter.

 ```bash
 python scripts/verify_calibration.py --host <ROBOT_FCI_IP>